keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 Realizing that #1 would be common and identical to all cases, and only #2 would vary, I thought about how wasteful it would be to implement #1 separately in all cases.
 I thought about the admonition about high cohesion / low coupling, and the Unix axiom "do one thing well", and decided to separate the two.
 The most natural way to design this functionality in Ruby is with an `Enumerable`, which will have access to all kinds of functional wizardry thanks to the methods it gets for free by including the `Enumerable` module.
 In addition, it can easily used to generate an array by calling its `to_a` method.

 This is the origin of the  [`BufferedEnumerable`](https://github.com/keithrbennett/trick_bag/blob/master/lib/trick_bag/enumerables/buffered_enumerable.rb) class in my [`trick_bag`](https://github.com/keithrbennett/trick_bag/) gem.

-The `BufferedEnumerable` class manages buffering but has no idea how to fetch chunks of data, nor what else to do at each such fetch; for that, the caller provides callables such as lambdas.
+This class manages buffering but has no idea how to fetch chunks of data, nor what else to do at each such fetch; for that, the caller provides callables such as lambdas.
 (Upon user request, the ability to subclass it with named methods for this was also added.)
-The result is a superb simplification, where the logic of buffering is defined in only one place, and the places it is used need not be concerned with its implementation (or its testing!).
+The result is a dramatic simplification, where the logic of buffering is defined in only one place, and the places it is used need not be concerned with its implementation (or its testing!).

 To create an instance of this with callables, we call the `BufferedEnumerable` class method `create_with_callables`, which is defined as follows: